Flag of Bosnia and Herzegovina: Republic of Bosnia and Herzegovina (1992–1998)

-On 3 March 1992 Bosnia and Herzegovina declared its independence from Yugoslavia.
-Initially the newly independent Republic of Bosnia and Herzegovina continued to use the flag of the Socialist Republic of Bosnia and Herzegovina until a new flag was adopted on 20 May 1992.
-The flag picked was the arms of the Kings of Bosnia Kotromanić dynasty, who ruled from 1377 until 1463 over the area that is present day Bosnia and Herzegovina and Dalmatia, consisted of a blue shield with six golden lilies displayed around a white bend; the golden lily is the Lilium bosniacum, which is a native lily to the area.
-The flag chosen in 1992 has a white background with the Bosnian lily in the center.
-It was and it still is the main Bosniak national flag.
-Though it is no longer an official flag of the state, the flag continues to be used unofficially by Bosniak civilians as their ethnic flag, used at football games, as part of political rallies, and other such events.
+On 3 March 1992, Bosnia and Herzegovina declared its independence from Yugoslavia.
+Initially, the newly independent Republic of Bosnia and Herzegovina continued to use the flag of the Socialist Republic of Bosnia and Herzegovina until a new flag was adopted on 20 May 1992.
+The flag picked was the arms of the kings of the Bosnian Kotromanić dynasty, who ruled from 1377 until 1463 over the area that is present-day Bosnia and Herzegovina and Dalmatia.
+It consisted of a blue shield with six golden lilies displayed around a white bend; the golden lily is the Lilium bosniacum, which is a native lily to the area.
+The flag chosen in 1992 has a white background with the Bosnian lily in the centre.
+It was and still is the main Bosniak national flag.
+Though it is no longer an official flag of the state, the flag continues to be used unofficially by Bosniak civilians as their ethnic flag, at football games, political rallies, and other such events.